MaleehaA23/ERP-Mosquito-Heterogeneity/README.md

 <img width="794" height="693" alt="image" src="https://github.com/user-attachments/assets/337c94be-bf64-47ae-8a09-6e66dbdacc21" />

 ArabiensisNewResults and CulexNewResults contain the outputs from fitting Models 1–4 to the observed data.
 SimulationResults contains the saved results from the parameter-recovery simulations.
-FiguresAndTables contains the scripts used to generate the reported figures and tables.
+FiguresAndTables contains the scripts used to generate the reported figures and tables. **You must create the Data folder within Models once you have the datasets and save them there.**

 ## Software requirements
 The analysis was conducted in R using Stan through the rstan package.